julioconceicao/julioconceicao/README.md

 📫 How to reach me **julioconceicao.gtr@gmail.com**

-⚡ I'm interested in studying Machine Learning with dotnet.
+⚡ I'm interested in studying JS web animations.

 🎓 Soon I'll start my BA in Cience & Tecnology and BA in Computer Science at UFABC (Universidade Federal do ABC).<br>
 (already enrolled)<br>